quietsy/advanced-configurations/docs/asus-vlans.md

 # Turning an Asus Router to a VLAN aware Access Point
 ![asus-vlans](images/asus_vlans.png)

+## Reasons for using an Asus router

+- Not cloud connected
+- Doesn't require a controller
+- Supports mesh, wpa3
+- Cheap for a 2x2 Wi-Fi 6 AP with 5 LAN ports and VLAN support
+- Can act as a backup router if needed
+- Has a great community around it with asus-merlin

 ## Steps

+*Tested on the Asus RT-AX58U but could work on any asus-merlin router.*

 - Install [Asus-Merlin](https://www.asuswrt-merlin.net/) on the router
 - Set the router to AP mode